Slavery Report: Mauritania

 the government denies slavery or racial discrimination still exist.
 Under pressure, it has set up four slavery courts, but these have convicted only five people since 2015 for slaving offences.
 None of them served more than two years.
 The government is far more energetic in suppressing anti-slavery protesters, arresting more of them than actual slavers.
 There have been at least 168 arrests of human-rights campaigners from July 2014 to July 2018, says Amnesty International, a human-rights organisation.
 Two leading anti-slavery activists, Moussa Biram and Abdallahi Matallah, have been tortured and kept in prison for two years.

 After his release from prison on January 1, 2019, Abeid formally called for the E.U. to cut funding to Mauritania.
-He also courageously ran for president in the June 22, 2019, elections, pledging to enforce the country’s anti-slavery laws, though he lost handily to the long-time Arab president, Mohamed Ould Ghazouani.
+He also courageously ran for president in the 2019 elections, pledging to enforce the country’s anti-slavery laws fully, though he lost handily to the long-time Arab president, Mohamed Ould Ghazouani.
 Abeid later announced that he contested the results.

-Current enforcement is indeed so lax that, as recent reports indicate, the human trafficking in Sub-Saharan blacks which plagues Algeria and Libya (see Algeria and Libya reports) appears to be occurring in Mauritania as well.
+While it seems that some masters have freed their slaves, enforcement of anti-slavery laws is still not at an acceptable level.
+As recent reports indicate, the human trafficking in Sub-Saharan blacks which plagues Algeria and Libya (see Algeria and Libya reports) appears to be occurring in Mauritania as well.
 In late 2022, the Nigerian Immigration Service arrested a Muslim cleric for trafficking 21 Nigerian children to Mauritania and Senegal using fake passports.
 “From what he told us,” a Nigerian government official told a press delegation,

 we suspected the cleric was trafficking the children out of Nigeria.
 What is disturbing is that the victims are minors, particularly the two girls that are among the 19 boys.